 They are seasoned operators who will try their best to direct you to “taxi drivers” for your transfer to your destination.

 You would be far better off arranging for a private car and driver to meet you at the airport and transfer you to your hotel or villa for a friction-free experience.

 Just past the telco kiosks, there is a couple of small convenience stores where you can buy water and other snacks and refreshments (yes, they sell Bintang), the first on the right-hand side, the second on the left-hand side before the waiting throng of transport operators.

 There is also a small coffee kiosk a bit further around to the right opposite the information desk (easily seen with a huge arrivals/departures board hanging above it) and directly behind the waiting wall of drivers looking back towards the sliding exit doors.

 If you are feeling hangry and don’t want to wait until you get to your destination before getting something to eat, head upstairs to the departure hall where there are a number of cafes.
 Just outside the convenience store on the left-hand side is an elevator.

 Take it to the 3rd floor for something to eat or drink, or just relax and get your bearings.
 It’s also the best place if you need to hang out while waiting for fellow travellers arriving after you or are meeting someone picking you up.

-10. Book your transfers beforehand.
+10. Book your Bali Airport transfer beforehand.

 If you want to organise your own transport read my guide on getting from the airport to your destination for the best tips on each of the transport options available (plus a neat hack for solo travellers and couples that I use frequently).

-The easiest and lowest friction to get from the airport is to pre-book your transfers to your destination before you arrive.
+But the easiest and lowest friction to get from the airport is to pre-book your transfers to your destination before you arrive.
 That way you will avoid the hassle of trying to navigate the throng of touts, which is the last thing you need after a long flight and working your way through immigration and customs.